mengdotzip/Mazarin/README.md

 # Mazarin

-**Go-based proxy server with web authentication, firewall capabilities, and more to come :)**
+**Go-based proxy server with web authentication, firewall capabilities, TLS, routing and more to come :)**

+## Backstory

+Originally, Mazarin was created out of necessity: a friend wanted to connect to my game server, but was behind a VPN, making IP-based whitelisting impossible.
+Without the budget for a proper VPS or commercial solutions, I built Mazarin as a self-hosted proxy with authentication and firewall features to whitelist users dynamically.

+Since then, Mazarin has evolved into a more robust proxy server with domain routing, SSL support and plans for token-based authentication, advanced firewall features like auto-blacklisting and rate limiting.

 ## Features